JacksonTheMaster/CanvasContent1Unfucker/readme.md

 # SharePoint CanvasContent1 Soup Converter

-## According to #1, this tool does not work with the current CanvasContent1 anymore.
-Be warned, but feel free to edit it to your liking
+## According to issue #1, this tool does not work with the current CanvasContent1 anymore.
+Be warned, but feel free to edit it to your liking.

 ## Overview